google/trillian/README.md

 and is something that in practices we expect a small number of dedicated auditors to perform, rather than being done by each client.

+Verifiable Log-Backed Maps use a sparse Merkle Tree implementation.
+There is more details on how these work in the [Revocation Transparency](docs/RevocationTransparency.pdf) paper.
+Note that they are not specific to handling X.509 certificates and, as implemented in this project, can store any type of data.

                                          |  Verifiable Log      |  Verifiable Map      |  Verifiable Log-Backed Map
 -----------------------------------------|----------------------|----------------------|----------------------------
 Prove inclusion of value                 |  Yes, efficiently    |  Yes, efficiently    |  Yes, efficiently